hanleym/rengarde/README.md

 ## I love it, can I offer you a coffee?

 Wow, thanks!
-I appreciate it, you can drop the original author some Bitcoin at 39fBEZvKvxf2aZUBWWV1PuoKwCUvk6VWLg
+I appreciate it, you can drop the original author some Bitcoin at:
+`39fBEZvKvxf2aZUBWWV1PuoKwCUvk6VWLg`

 ## License